 The company did a trial migration from NT 4 to Active Directory and from NDS 8.5 to 8.6.
 Doing them individually was easy, but Finch says doing them together in an integrated environment is a nightmare.
 The biggest problem is that putting future patches onto a domain controller is like walking on eggshells, because patches have to be tested to ensure that they don't affect the existing Active Directory and NDS integration.
 That wouldn't be so bad if Microsoft didn't have such a propensity for issuing security patches.
 "It has made the administrative overhead very high," Finch complains.

 Implementing Active Directory helped the council from an organisational perspective because it is currently reorganising internally.
 By moving to Active Directory and Exchange 2000, the council managed to flatten its company structure, enabling it to move users wherever they were needed in the directory structure.
 Finch likes the native Active Directory management tools provided by Microsoft, although he prefers command line administration.
-When training people in first line support that haven't been brought up with Dos, they don't handle non-graphical user interface (GUI) activity very well, he says.
+When training people in line support that haven't been brought up with Dos, they don't handle non-graphical user interface (GUI) activity very well, he says.
 Consequently, Microsoft's GUI-oriented approach was a boon for him.

 Finch's advice to organisations migrating to Active Directory is: